Coronary Artery Bypass Graft Surgery

 (done through very small incisions) and robotic procedures (done with the aid of a

 moving mechanical device), may be used.

 Why might I need coronary artery bypass surgery?

 Your doctor uses coronary artery bypass graft surgery (CABG) to treat a blockage or

 narrowing of one or more of the coronary arteries to restore the blood supply to your

 Symptoms of coronary artery disease may include:

-Unfortunately, you may not have any symptoms in early coronary artery disease, yet
+You may not have any symptoms in early coronary artery disease, yet the disease will

-the disease will continue to progress until there’s enough artery blockage to cause
+continue to progress until there’s enough artery blockage to cause symptoms and problems.

 There may be other reasons for your doctor to recommend CABG surgery.